kpietraszkoGit/PersonalBudget/README.md

 # Welcome to the PHP MVC framework

+## PersonalBudget application using this framework

+Personal Budget Project is a web application to assist you in managing your personal budget.
+There you can add your income and expenses and view the balance from different periods.
+In terms of expense, you can enter an expense limit to control how much money has been spent in a given month.
+This application was written according to the five principles of SOLID and it was based on a framework created from scratch using the MVC pattern.
+It uses technologies such as: HTML5, CSS3, Bootstrap, JavaScript, jQuery, PHP, MySQL, Twig and Ajax.

 This is a simple MVC framework for building web applications in PHP.
 It's free and [open-source](LICENSE).